Last Updated on May 31, 2023 by Kapuluan

-Here are some of the not so great facts about trans fats:
+Here are some of the not-so-great facts about trans fats:

-- – Trans fat is made when vegetable oil is turned into a semi-solid or solid state through the process of hydrogenation
+- Trans fat is made when vegetable oil is turned into a semi-solid or solid state through the process of hydrogenation

-- – Most food companies and other restaurants use trans fat to improve the taste and texture of food, and increase the shelf life of food products
+- Most food companies and other restaurants use trans fat to improve the taste and texture of food and increase the shelf life of food products

-- – Consuming high levels of trans fat boosts the amount of bad cholesterol in the body, which can clog blood vessels and increase the risk of heart disease and stroke
+- Consuming high levels of trans fat boosts the amount of bad cholesterol in the body, which can clog blood vessels and increase the risk of heart disease and stroke

 Is Coconut Oil A Trans Fat?

 Consequently, medium chain triglycerides (MCT) have been shown to contain many health benefits, as well as improve cognitive functioning in those with memory disorders such as Alzheimer’s disease and dementia.
-It is also proven to help reduce seizures for those suffering from epilepsy, delay the development of diabetes, suppress the increase in blood lactate concentration, and extend the duration of subsequent high-intensity exercise for athletes.
+It is also proven to help reduce seizures for those with epilepsy, delay the development of diabetes, suppress the increase in blood lactate concentration, and extend the duration of subsequent high-intensity exercise for athletes.